 description: >-

-Surgical occlusion of the dehiscent superior semicircular canal via middle
+Surgical occlusion of the dehiscent superior semicircular canal via a

-Canal plugging achieves long-term control more often than resurfacing.
+most centers; canal plugging achieves long-term symptom control more

 treatment_term: